Creating and Running a Zend Framework (Laminas) Project in ServBay

 MySQL Integration Example

-Demonstrates how to connect and query a MySQL database within a Zend Framework controller.
+Demonstrates connecting to and querying MySQL from a Zend Framework controller.

 Configure Database Connection